-Posted at 11:31h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 11:31h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 The sketch below is trend research from 2009 for knitwear, Summer 2011.
 I’m usually not a fan of overtly asymmetric cutting and will always feel a little odd if one sleeve is so much shorter than the other.
 But with this design, I am strangely compelled to give it a chance.

 I think it may look interesting using different knits for each of the panels.

 While I was planning the pattern puzzle I decided to make it interesting by eliminating some of the seams.